 Cabernet Sauvignon is one of the most planted wine varietals in the world, and with good reason.
-It is naturally a full, grippy, full-bodied wine that has great aging potential when produced correctly.
+When produced correctly, it is naturally a full, grippy, full-bodied wine with excellent aging potential.
 This mighty grape is also relatively easy to grow and is used for some of the world’s best brands and blends.

 So what would it take to grow this varietal successfully?
-According to most wine-makers, the terroir and climate’s major role in growing Cabernet Sauvignon is to determine the style in which it will be produced.
+According to most winemakers, the terroir and climate’s significant role in growing Cabernet Sauvignon is to determine the style in which it will be produced.
 It performs well in most climates and soil types, so it is purely about what flavors and aromas the winemakers want to present in the wine.

 Cool climates will create allow green flavors – like bell pepper and asparagus.
-A warmer climate Cabernet will portray flavors of mint, pepper and black currants.
+Cabernet will portray flavors of mint, pepper, and black currants in a warmer climate.

 Want to learn more about Cabernet Sauvignon?
 Take a class at your local wine school and turn your passion into a career!

 Margaret River is one of Australia’s favorite wine regions and has produced premium wines.
 In the Western corner of Australia lies this completely isolated region with great diversity and uniqueness.
 Cabernet Sauvignon is the star of the region, generally with earthy, cassis characteristics.

 This region has a Mediterranean-style climate that is relatively dry with four distinct seasons.
 With the variety of different temperatures, rain, and sunshine, the vines can develop ideally.
 In addition, the soil in the region is predominantly gravel and granite, forcing the vines to strain and deliver premium quality.

 Due to the complexity of the terroir and region, the Cabernet Sauvignon is complex and well structured.